Luzerne County assistance programs.

 North Penn Legal Services (phone (570) 825-8567) offers residents with free legal representation and advice.
 Get assistance with housing (including foreclosure and evictions), consumer (including debt and predatory lending), utilities, Family law, domestic violence, and government and public benefits.
 Click here for more information on Pennsylvania legal programs.

 Two other places to turn to for free or low cost health care include Wilkes-Barre Free Clinic, which is located in St. Stephen's Episcopal Church.
 Last, but not least, there is Volunteers in Medicine, also located in Wilkes-Barre.
+They may give prescription drugs, immunizations, medical care for adults and children, as well as other free healthcare.
 Patients must call 970-2864 for an appointment.
 Find other ways to get medical bill assistance.

 Some of the centers in the area include Saint Nicholas Church Food Pantry, Wilkes-Barre (570) 823-7736, Saints Peter and Paul Food Pantry, Plains (570) 825-6663, Hazleton Area Food Bank, Hazleton (570) 455-9515, Share Food Program, Wilkes-Barre (570) 829-7796, and Mountain Top Food Bank, Mountaintop (570) 474-6616.

-Debt and credit counseling, as well as foreclosure support
+Debt and free credit counseling, as well as foreclosure support

 Consumer Credit Counseling Services is one of the local non-profit credit and housing agencies.
 They offer consumers and homeowners a variety of financial programs to serve the consumer during times of financial distress.
 Get help with your mortgage, and sign up for programs to reduce credit card and medical debts.
+Deferments, payment plans and other services are arranged.
 Phone (570) 602-2227.